 That she certainly did.

-But Kate just said whatev, and went right on wearing them.
+But that didn’t scare Kate.
+She went right on wearing them.

-That is, until one day she returned to her dressing room to find the old pants were gone…
+That is, until one day she returned to her dressing room and discovered that the old pants were gone…

-Now it was Kate’s turn to make a threat: if the jeans were not promptly returned, she said, she’d walk around the RKO lot without any bottoms on, pants or otherwise.
+Now it was Kate’s turn to make a threat: if the jeans were not promptly returned, she’d walk around the RKO lot without wearing any bottoms, pants or otherwise.

-RKO clearly didn’t yet know their new star well enough to believe that Kate would make good on her threat, for the pants were not returned.
+RKO didn’t yet know their new star well enough to believe that Kate would make good on her threat.

 “I did it.
 Of course I did it.
 I walked through the lot in my underpants.”